|

 Ahhhhhhh...
 MP3 Compressor.
 The first contact I had with an easy to use

-showed CDDA tracks as WAV files instead of .cda indexes (yes, this was
+CDDA tracks as WAV files instead of .cda indexes (yes, this was back in

-back in Win98 days) in Windows Explorer.
-Then I would rename each file
+Windows 98 days) in Windows Explorer.
+Then I would rename each file with

-with the track name (CDDB?
-What?), load all of them on MP3 Compressor
+the track name (CDDB?
+What?), load all of them on MP3 Compressor and hope

-and hope that Windows would not crash in the hour or so that it took to
+that Windows would not crash in the hour or so that it took to convert

-convert everything.
-I also avoided using the computer during encoding
+everything.
+I also avoided using the computer during encoding because I

-because I did not know how to use the process priority slider in the
+did not know how to use the process priority slider in the interface, the

-interface, the default position was "idle" so anything interfered with
+default position was "idle" so anything interfered with speed - Word97

 But enough nostalgia!
 Only many years later I figured out that MP3

-Compressor is not really an encoder, but a frontend to the FhG Professional ACM codec, which is illegally
+Compressor is not really an encoder, but a frontend to the FhG Professional ACM codec (version 1.0.0.48),

 The interface is quite minimal, you can select the tracks from the input

 folder and choose an output folder.
-A faster mode is also selectable.
+The faster mode is also selectable.

-Interestingly, bitrate is not a choice: for 44.1kHz stereo audio you get
+Interestingly, bitrate is not an option: for 44.1kHz stereo audio you

-Eventually I moved on to CDex + GOGO for my ripping
+Eventually I moved on to CDex + Gogo for my

-needs (and kept moving), and I guess with time most people abandoned MP3
+ripping needs (and kept moving), and I guess with time most people also

-Compressor as well.
-The web site has been gone for decades and I could not
+abandoned MP3 Compressor.
+The web site has been gone for decades and I

 Date: 1997-07-18